collab-uniba/EMTk/README.md

 ### About EMTk

-The emotion-mining toolkit comprises the following software:
+The emotion-mining toolkit comprises two main modules:
-* [EmoTXT](https://github.com/collab-uniba/Emotion_and_Polarity_SO) - A ***general-purpose toolkit*** for training custom emotion classifiers from text.
+* [Emotion mining module](https://github.com/collab-uniba/Emotion_and_Polarity_SO) - A ***general-purpose toolkit*** for training custom emotion classifiers from text.
 Together with the toolkit, we distribute an ***emotion classifier*** specifically tuned for emotion mining from  developers' communication channels, tranied using our gold standard of about [5k posts from Stack Overflow](https://github.com/collab-uniba/EmotionDatasetMSR18)
-* [Senti4SD](https://github.com/collab-uniba/Senti4SD) - An ***emotion-polarity*** classifier specifically trained on technical corpora from developers' communication channels
+* [Polarity mining module](https://github.com/collab-uniba/Senti4SD) - An ***emotion-polarity*** classifier specifically trained on technical corpora from developers' communication channels

 Choose **Collab EMTk** if:
-* You need to assess the polarity of technical text snippets (e.g., issue comments) from the software development domain but you don't want to train your own classification model => select [Senti4SD](https://github.com/collab-uniba/Senti4SD)
+* You need to assess the polarity of technical text snippets (e.g., issue comments) from the software development domain but you don't want to train your own classification model => select the [sentiment polarity module](https://github.com/collab-uniba/Senti4SD)
-* You need to classify the emotion expressed in technical text snippets (e.g., commit comments) from the software development domain but you don't want to train your own classification model => use the classification function of [EmoTXT](https://github.com/collab-uniba/Emotion_and_Polarity_SO).
+* You need to classify the emotion expressed in technical text snippets (e.g., commit comments) from the software development domain but you don't want to train your own classification model => use the classification function of the [emotion mining module](https://github.com/collab-uniba/Emotion_and_Polarity_SO).
-* You have a corpus of text from any domain that you intend to use for training your own emotion classifier => use the training function of [EmoTXT](https://github.com/collab-uniba/Emotion_and_Polarity_SO)
+* You have a corpus of text from any domain that you intend to use for training your own emotion classifier => use the training function of of the [emotion mining module](https://github.com/collab-uniba/Emotion_and_Polarity_SO).

 ### Download